qmk/qmk_firmware/keyboards/frosty_flake/keymaps/QFR_JM/readme.md

 * The Navigation cluster is offset to the right compared to the traditional **WASD** nav cluster.
 With this implementation, you don't need to move your hand from the home position when navigating.
 Page Up & Down keys are found on the far left of the cluster.

 * All unused (blank on the above keymap) keys are locked out using the XXXXXXX filler (KC\_NO), all modifiers (edge |\_| keys \[except 0, \. & Fn\] on the above keymap) and the ZXCV cluster are transparent (\_\_\_\_\_\_\_) to the Base layer.

+* The base layer can be switched to QWERTY or COLEMAK by pressing the Pause Break or Scroll Lock keys respectively

 ### MOUSE
 ```